jimhigson/presentation/notes.md

 * What dev cafe is
 * Nothing new here
-* Quick summary of techniques I've picked up at different places
+* Quick summary (and personal vision) of techniques I've picked up at different places